JuliaCollections/DataStructures.jl/README.rst

 and is defined as type ``token{K,V}``.
-A token is a data item that stores the address of a single data item in the SortedDict and can be quickly
-(i.e., in time O(1)) dereferenced.
+A token is a data item that stores the address of a single data item in the SortedDict and can be quickly dereferenced (i.e., in time O(1)) .
-(For readers familiar with C++ standard containers, this notion of index is similar to the C++ iterator.)
+For readers familiar with C++ standard containers, this notion of token is similar to the C++ iterator.
 Tokens can be explicitly advanced or regressed through the data in the sorted order; they are implicitly advanced or regressed via iteration loops defined below.
 There are two special values that a token may take: the *before-start* value and the *past-end* value.
 These special values act as lower and upper bounds on the actual data.
-The before-start index can be advanced, while the past-end index can be regressed.
+The before-start token can be advanced, while the past-end token can be regressed.
 A dereferencing operation on either leads to an error.

 A token has two parts: one part refers to the container overall and the